High-Performance, Luxury Condos in Canada Meet Duct Sealing Codes Using AerosealAndrew at Aeroseal

 The iconic MuseumHouse Condo – a true gem in Toronto, Ontario, Canada – achieved duct sealing code compliance thanks to Aeroseal.

 The MuseumHouse is a centerpiece of luxury living located on Toronto’s prestigious Bloor Street West.
 At $2 million to $12 million apiece, each condo apartment offers residents a stunning panoramic view of the city, a private elevator, a grand terrace, and sparkling glass walls.
-Until recently, it also came with excessively leaky ductwork.
-In order to pass its performance audit and meet air handling specifications, owners of this newly constructed high rise had a choice: either tear down the interior drywalls and manually seal each of the building’s 25 individual duct systems, or use Aeroseal.
-Aeroseal was used to quickly seal the leaks and get the HVAC system working to specification.
-No costly renovation required.
+Unfortunately, it had excessively duct leakage.
+In order to pass its performance audit and meet HVAC air handling unit (AHU) specifications, owners of this newly constructed high rise had a choice: either tear down the interior drywalls and manually seal each of the building’s 25 individual duct systems, or use Aeroseal.
+The property owners decided to use Aeroseal to quickly seal the leaks and get the HVAC system working to specification.
+No costly renovation was needed.

 - Type: 19-story / 27 unit luxury condominium

 - Goal: Meet air handling unit (AHU) specifications for allowable duct leakage

 - Before Aeroseal: Up to 300+ CFM* of leakage